 Start keeping financial records from the off

 As soon as you set up your business, start recording your all costs and sales you make.
+Keep receipts for any stock and supplies you have to buy.
 In fact, you may incur costs before you start up.
 These can still be deducted from your profits, which will reduce your tax liability.

 Get a system

 Set up an accounting system from the start.
 This doesn't have to be a sophisticated software package.
 In fact, you could start with a manual system, but it's wiser to at least use a spreadsheet or easy accounting system.

 If you intend to use an accountant, agree the system with them before you start your business.
 You will be surprised how much this can save on fees if you use one with which your accountant is familiar or recommends.
 You may even find that some of them offer a free, ready-made spreadsheet.